-Communicate with your agent so they know your housing preferences.
-Show them your loan pre-approval and they'll know the range of houses you can afford.
-Then let them do the legwork for you!
+Please communicate with your agent so they know your housing preferences.
+Show them your loan pre-approval, and they'll know the range of houses you can afford.
+Then, let them do the legwork for you.

-Are you wondering if it is possible to buy a house while paying off your student loan debt?
-Yes, it is possible.
-But you'll need to work on increasing your income while reducing your debt no matter where you are in life.
-For many, the affordability of a city can play a large part in their ability to afford a home.
-This is one of the reasons people move to a place like Raleigh, or North Carolina in general.
-Other great options of places to move to include states like South Carolina, Georgia, Florida, Virginia, and Tennessee.
+For many, a city's affordability can play a large part in their ability to afford a home.
+This is one of the reasons people move to a place like Raleigh or North Carolina in general.
 People are relocating to the southeast because there are high-paying jobs with the affordability of real estate.

 Work on a Better Debt-to-Income Ratio

 Lenders will use your debt-to-income (DTI) ratio to determine how much house you can afford.
 Debts refer to car loans, student loans, or credit card debt payments that you need to make.
 The more debt you have, the higher your ratio will be.

 Most lenders want your DTI to be no more than 36%.
 Fortunately, there are ways to improve your ratio.

 You can add another part-time job or side hustle to increase your income.
 Drive for a ride-share or deliver groceries.
 Do some tutoring or dog walking.